Saints Row (2006 video game): Plot

-Saints Row opens in 2006 in Stilwater, a city suffering from gang warfare at the hands of three distinct criminal syndicates: the Vice Kings, an African American gang that primarily earns revenue from strip clubs, brothels and record labels; Los Carnales, a Hispanic drug cartel that dominates the narcotics trade and gun-running; and the Westside Rollerz, a gang consisting of Caucasian and Asian members who operate on the lucrative underground racing club.
+Saints Row opens in 2006 in Stilwater, a city suffering from gang warfare at the hands of three distinct criminal syndicates: the Vice Kings, an African-American gang that primarily earns revenue from strip clubs, brothels and record labels; Los Carnales, a Hispanic drug cartel that dominates the narcotics trade and gun-running; and the Westside Rollerz, a gang consisting of Caucasian and Asian members who operate on the lucrative underground racing club.
 The player character (Kenny Blank, Joe Camareno, or Andrew Kishino), a random bystander, becomes caught in a crossfire between the three gangs, but is saved by Troy Bradshaw (Michael Rapaport), a member of a smaller multiracial gang called the 3rd Street Saints which is dedicated to controlling violence in Stilwater.
-Saints leader Julius Little (Keith David) initiates the player into the gang and has said initiate reclaim the district of Saint's Row, before assigning this new member to work under his top lieutenants, Johnny Gat (Daniel Dae Kim), Dexter "Dex" Jackson (JAQ) and Lin (Tia Carrere), in wiping out each rival gang.
+Saints leader Julius Little (Keith David) initiates the player into the gang and has them prove themselves by reclaiming the district of Saint's Row, before assigning them to work under his top lieutenants, Johnny Gat (Daniel Dae Kim), Dexter "Dex" Jackson (JAQ) and Lin (Tia Carrere), to wipe out each rival gang.

-Gat focuses on hitting operations owned by the Vice Kings, including faking the death of their key asset - Gat's girlfriend and famed R&B singer Aisha (Sy Smith) - which culminates in the gang's leader, Benjamin King (Michael Clarke Duncan), being betrayed by his underlings for refusing to respond to the Saints' actions.
+Gat focuses on hitting operations owned by the Vice Kings, including faking the death of their key asset – Gat's girlfriend and famed R&B singer Aisha (Sy Smith) – which culminates in the gang's leader, Benjamin King (Michael Clarke Duncan), being betrayed by his underlings for refusing to respond to the Saints' actions.
 After Julius has him rescued, King agrees to retire his gang in exchange for the Saints' help in killing his traitorous successor: former Vice Kings madam Tanya Winters (Mila Kunis).
-Meanwhile, Dex focuses on the Carnales by having the player help the Saints take over their drug operations and ultimately kill their leaders, brothers Hector (Joaquim de Almeida) and Angelo Lopez (Freddy Rodriguez), while also securing a deal with the gang's chief Colombian supplier, Manuel Orejuela (Carlos Ferro).
+Meanwhile, Dex focuses on the Carnales by enlisting the player's help to take over their drug operations and ultimately kill their leaders, brothers Hector (Joaquim de Almeida) and Angelo Lopez (Freddy Rodriguez), while also securing a deal with the gang's chief Colombian supplier, Manuel Orejuela (Carlos Ferro).
 Concurrently, Lin works undercover amongst the Rollerz, eventually learning that the gang is led by street racer Joseph Price (Gregory Sims) and his uncle, wealthy private attorney William Sharp (David Carradine).
 After Sharp deduces that Lin is a mole and has her killed, the player exacts revenge by killing Sharp and Price.